HARSH-VYAS/imageprocessing/README.md

 #How the resizing woks.

 We have used #sharp node dependcy module to resize the images.
 APIS provided by  sharp are pretty stright forward and easy to use.
+Middleware function is written in helper/errorhandler.ts file

 Please look at routes.ts file under src/api/ folder for more information on how its used.